trinodb/trino/docs/src/main/sphinx/functions/list.rst

 ===============================
-List of Functions and Operators
+List of functions and operators
 ===============================

 #